4.71 from 55 reviews

 This post may contain affiliate links.
 Please read our disclosure policy.

-I’m really in to combining quinoa and eggs together since it provides a one-two punch of that protein and fiber!
+I’m really into combining quinoa and eggs since it provides a one-two punch of protein and fiber!

-People often get stuck in such a rut for breakfast and I want to help you rethink what you’re eating during the AM hours.
+People often get stuck in such a rut for breakfast, and I want to help you rethink what you eat during the morning hours.

-It doesn’t always have to be cereal or the same ol’ yogurt, fruit and granola combo.
+It doesn’t always have to be cereal or the same old yogurt, fruit, and granola combo.

 These Quinoa Egg Breakfast Muffins are: